Daniel-KM/Omeka-S-module-RdfDatatype/README.md

 - Normalize Zend form for xsd:time, that requires seconds.
 - Simplify search ([Omeka S issue #1241]).
-- Manage restrictions via the resource templates (default value for boolean, range, default tokens, with or without seconds…).
+- Manage restrictions via the resource templates (default value for boolean, range, default tokens, with or without seconds, css for html, xsl for xml…).

 Warning